Wendell Rodricks

-Wendell Rodricks (28 May 1960 – 12 February 2020) was an Indian fashion designer and author based in the Indian state of Goa.
+Wendell Rodricks (28 May 1960 – 12 February 2020) was an Indian fashion designer and author based in Colvale, Goa.
 He was also an activist for social causes, environment and gay rights.
-In 2014, the Government of India conferred upon him its fourth-highest civilian award, the Padma Shri.
+In 2014, the Government of India awarded him its fourth-highest civilian award, the Padma Shri.

 Early life

-Rodricks was born on 28 May 1960 to Goan Catholic parents, Greta and Felix in Parel, Bombay.
+Wendell Rodricks was born on 28 May 1960 to Goan Catholic parents, Greta and Felix in Parel, Bombay.
 He was the eldest brother to Robin, Chester and Joel.
 The original surname of the family was "Rodrigues", but changed to "Rodricks" after a misspelling during his grandfather's time.
 He grew up in Mahim and attended St. Michael's High School in Mahim.
-After completing school, he took a graduate diploma in catering.
-After this, he joined as assistant director of the Royal Oman Police (ROP) Officers Club in the city of Muscat in 1982.
+After completing his school education, he completed a graduate diploma in catering.
+He then joined as an assistant director of the Royal Oman Police (ROP) Officers Club in Muscat in 1982.
 However, he did not pursue these professions but moved to fashion designing.
 He began by using his savings to study fashion in Los Angeles and Paris.

 Career

 Fashion

 Rodricks began his career in fashion by designing for Garden Vareli, Lakmé Cosmetics and DeBeers.
-When in Paris with his first portfolio in hand, he was advised to put "your country in your clothes".
-He launched his own label in 1989 with his first show held at the Regal Room of the Oberoi Hotel, Mumbai.
+When in Paris, with his first portfolio in hand, he was advised to put "your country in your clothes".
+He launched his own label in 1989, with his first show held at the Regal Room of the Oberoi Hotel, Mumbai.
 His first collection consisted of twelve ensembles, with model Mehr Jesia.
 Out of these, only six were complete outfits.
 He did not have enough funds for supplying all models with shoes or bottoms for their organza tunics.
-Henceforth, Rodricks' work involved a wide range of fashion, from lecturing on world costume history (at SNDT Women's University) to fashion journalism and styling for international advertising campaigns.
-He was the first Indian designer to be invited to IGEDO (the world's largest garment fair) in 1995; the first Indian designer to open the Dubai Fashion Week in 2001; and was invited to present at the Paris Fashion Week Pret a Porter salon in 2007.
+Following this, Rodricks' work involved a wide range of fashion, from lecturing on world costume history (at SNDT Women's University) to fashion journalism and styling for international advertising campaigns.
+He was the first Indian designer to be invited to IGEDO, the world's largest garment fair, in 1995; the first Indian designer to open the Dubai Fashion Week in 2001; and was invited to present at the Paris Fashion Week Pret a Porter salon in 2007.
 He was a fellow design member of the Fashion Design Council of India.